BanForFun/react-select-table/docs/table.md

 #### `name` _string_
 > **Required**

 The table name.
 Used for the generation of the react keys.

-The `initTable` or `useTable` method must be called first with the same name, as shown in the [setup](#setup) section.
+If the `withTable` HOC was used, you needn't pass this prop as it will be automatically passed through context.

 #### `className` _string_